SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 The effective priority is intended to provide a space between that and the maximum priority of a plugin to allow another plugin to schedule a callback earlier.
 Otherwise a set of plugins at the same priority could not do this cooperatively.
-That is important in situations where priority used primiarly for ordering callback invocations rather than controllling which callbacks are invoked.
+That is important in situations where priority is used primiarly for ordering callback invocations rather than controllling which callbacks are invoked.

 Plugins have no control over their maximum priority, that is set by the administrator in :file:`plugin.config`.
 The effective priority can be changed but can never be larger than the maximum priority.

 The priority threshold can be set at multiple levels.
-There is a global value that can be changed and is the effective threshold for all hooks unless overrridden by a more specific action.
-This mechanism enables global level control of which plugins run but not on a per hook or per transaction basis.
+There is a global value that can be changed and is the effective threshold for all hooks unless overrridden by more specific thresholds at the session and transaction level.

 A particular hook can have a threshold which determines the callbacks which are invoked from that hook.
 Such a threshold is set at the session or transaction level[#fn1]_.
-A threshold for a session applies unless overridden for a specific transaciton[#fn2]_.
+A threshold for a session applies unless overridden for a specific transaction[#fn1]_.
 Thresholds set for a transaction are the most specific and override any other value.
 Note a plugin cannot set any threshold larger than that plugin's maximum priority.
 Because a callback needs a priority larger than the threshold a plugin can disable itself.